keyvin/docnotes/z80/Readme.md

-Pi Pico video interface for z80 SBC
+Pi Pico video interface for z80 Modular Computer

 I’ve created a video interface for the z80 with a raspberry pi pico.
 Address selection is accomplished through a 74HCT154 and 74HCT32.
 Z80 Wait states are triggered when the Pico’s address is decoded via the 74hct32.
 Currently the Pico implements 4 IO ports - data register (00), x register (01), y register (02), and xy-width register(02).
 RGB levels come from the other PIO through a resistor DAC.
 The scanvideo library in pico-extras says it no longer supports 8bpp, so I wrote my own very simple 640x480 video mode fed via DMA.
 The Pico implements a 160x120 8 bit color output for the z80.